 Introduction

-OSHA's hearing conservation program is designed to protect workers with significant occupational noise exposures from hearing impairment even if they are subject to such noise exposures over their entire working lifetimes.
+OSHA's hearing conservation program detailed in CFR 29 1910.95, Occupational Noise Exposure, is designed to help protect workers with significant occupational noise exposures from hearing impairment even if they are subject to such noise exposures over their entire working lifetimes.

-This course summarizes the required components of OSHA's hearing conservation program for general industry.
-It covers monitoring, audiometric testing, hearing protectors, training, and recordkeeping requirements.
-Note: Modules 7-9 are optional.
+The course summarizes the required components of OSHA's hearing conservation program for general industry.
+It covers basic concepts, evaluating exposure, controlling hazards, monitoring, audiometric testing, hearing protectors, training, and recordkeeping requirements.

 Course Objectives